aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 Set up the AWS client, if you haven't already - `pip install awscli`, then `aws configure` and enter the credentials.

-Edit scripts/latest.txt with the new version details: `version` is the newest version, `url` is its release notes page, and `majorUrl` is the release notes page for the corresponding major version (shown to users who are running an earlier major version).
-If this is a new release (major or minor) within an LTS branch, update the `lts` section too.
+Edit scripts/latest.txt with the new version details: `version` is the newest version, `url` is its release notes page, and `minorUrl` is the release notes page for the corresponding minor version, e.g. 2.15 for 2.15.1.
+(This is shown to users who are running an earlier minor version, so that they see the changelog for the whole minor release rather than just the .1 patch).
+If this is a new release (major, minor or patch) within an LTS branch, update the `lts` section too.
 Then, with the AWS client configured, run:

     cd wagtail/scripts
     ./latest.sh put latest.txt